MCP Is Great for Tools. Terrible for Agents.

 Session Extraction

-Sessions are .jsonl files under ~/.claude/projects/.
-The directory name is a normalized project path. /Users/vlad/projects/my-app becomes -Users-vlad-projects-my-app.
-Every non-alphanumeric character (including the leading slash) maps to a dash.
-One regex, one pass:
+Sessions live as .jsonl files under ~/.claude/projects/.
+But the directory names aren’t human-readable; they’re normalized project paths.
+I found that /Users/vlad/projects/my-app becomes -Users-vlad-projects-my-app.
+Every non-alphanumeric character (including that leading slash) maps to a dash.

 const normalizeProjectPath = (projectPath: string): string => {